IntelRealSense/librealsense/readme.md

 A comprehensive suite of sample and tutorial applications are provided in the `/examples` subdirectory.
 For new users, it is best to review the tutorial series of apps which are designed to progressively introduce API features.

   * [Installation Instructions](./doc/installation.md) - Comprehensive platform-specific installation steps
-  * [The librealsense C API](./include/librealsense/rs.h) - Doxygen style comments are provided for all functions, data types, and most constants
+  * [C API](./include/librealsense/rs.h) - With doxygen-style API comments
-  * [Projection in librealsense](./doc/projection.md) - A guide on coordinate systems, calibration information, and projection APIs.
+  * [Projection APIs](./doc/projection.md) - A guide on coordinate systems, calibration information, and projection
   * [Camera Spec Sheet](./doc/camera_specs.md) - A brief overview of R200, F200 and SR300
-  * [Developer Notes](./doc/dev_log.md) - Several informal notes gathered during internal releases.
+  * [Developer Notes](./doc/dev_log.md) - Several informal notes gathered during internal releases

 ## License